-This post will discuss how to apply AI to your small business with limited time and resources.
+This post will discuss how to apply artificial intelligence for small business with limited time and resources.
 The good news is that you don’t have to be a computer scientist to do so.

 Watch the video below for course highlights, or keep reading!